SharePoint/sp-dev-docs/docs/solution-guidance/sharepoint-metadata-site-navigation-and-publishing-site-features.md

 For more information, see [SharePoint 2013 Design Manager image renditions](http://msdn.microsoft.com/library/d08a74c0-5674-4f26-8646-11ea1f081c85%28Office.15%29.aspx).

-## SharePoint and common web programming techniques
+## SharePoint and web programming techniques

 SharePoint designers and developers often want to use standard web programming techniques with SharePoint when they design publishing sites.
 You can use responsive design, adaptive design, or device channels and responsive design used together.